rebelsky/csc207c/_labs/graph-traversal.md

 You can use depth-first search or breadth-first search.

 *Note*: You will likely need to find a way to mark vertices to indicate that you've printed them out (or otherwise processed them) so that you don't process them a second time.
+You can use the `mark` operations provided, you can use a hash table, you can use an array or arraylist, or you can use something else of your choosing.

-### Exercise 5: What can I reach? revisited
+### Exercise 4: What can I reach? revisited

 Write a procedure, `Iterable<Integer> reachable(int vertex)`, that returns an iterable that returns an iterator of all the vertices reachable from a vertex.